Senate Committee on Indian Affairs –117th Congress Committee Rules

 Rule 5(a).
 A legislative measure or subject shall be included in the agenda of the next following business meeting of the Committee if a written request by a Member for consideration of such measure or subject has been filed with the Chairman of the Committee at least one week prior to such meeting.
 Nothing in this rule shall be construed to limit the authority of the Chairman of the Committee to include legislative measures or subjects on the Committee agenda in the absence of such request.

 (c).
-Any amendment(s) to any bill or resolution to be considered shall be filed with the Clerk not less than 48 hours in advance.
+Any amendment(s) to any bill or resolution to be considered shall be filed by a Member of the Committee with the Clerk not less than 48 hours in advance of the scheduled business meeting.
 This rule may be waived by the Chairman with the concurrence of the Vice Chairman.

 Rule 6(a).
 Except as provided in subsection (b), a majority of the Members shall constitute a quorum for the transaction of business of the Committee.
-Except as provided in Senate Rule XXVI 7(a), a quorum is presumed to be present unless the absence of a quorum is noted by a Member.
+Except as provided in Senate Rule XXVI 7(a), a quorum is presumed to be present unless a Committee Member notes the absence of a quorum.

 (b).
 One Member shall constitute a quorum for the purpose of conducting a hearing or taking testimony on any measure or matter before the Committee.